Karczel/week9/README.md

 2. Illegal case.
 Doctest creates a circle with negative radius.
 It should raise exception.
 In your doctest, use `...` to skip the stacktrace output.

+## Problem 3.
+Write a Singleton

+Use the code in the [counter](./counter) subdirectory.

+1. Complete code in the `Counter` class and make it a singleton.

+2. Write two unit tests to verify that it is a Singleton and that all references share the same count.
+New references should **not** cause the counter to reset to zero.